 Many programs that are not specifically described as “part-time” are considered part-time, because the student may take as little as one class at a time.
 If you are looking for a more accelerated, yet still self-paced and flexible program, those are available as well.
 Sometimes, the required credits depend on your educational and workplace background, so be sure to check with the program’s academic adviser.

-Here are profiles of five part-time healthcare informatics programs.
+Here are profiles of four part-time healthcare informatics programs.

 Part-Time Online Healthcare Informatics Programs

 Arizona State University – College of Health Solutions Department of Biomedical Informatics

 This ASU master of health informatics is 100 percent online, with no on-site requirements.
 This program is accelerated, making it an excellent choice for those students who wish to complete their courses in as fast a time as possible.
 Students learn from faculty members who are still active in the medical community, through recorded classes that they can watch whenever it is convenient for them, although there might be specific times students must log in to access information or activities.

 U.S. News and World Report ranked ASU as No. 1 in innovation since the inception of the category by the ranking program in 2016.
 Most part-time students take one course per 7.5-week session, although the self-paced learning is available at an accelerated rate of up to 18 credits in the spring and fall and up to seven credits in the summer.
 Start dates are offered in fall and spring.

 Applicants to this 30-credit program must hold a bachelor’s or master’s degree in a related field such as computer science, nursing, biology, medicine, pharmacy, or public health, making this program ideal for securing jobs as managers or analysts of healthcare informatics.
 The cost per credit is $862 for both Arizona residents and non-residents.